Your AI agent installs packages.

 Free forever.
 Open source.

-Install the CLI globally or try it with npx.
+One run writes the config, hooks your agents, and locks the trust surface.
 No account, no sign-up, no registry auth.
 Read the docs · View source

 Add to any GitHub Actions workflow · Node >=20 · MIT license